 There are certain skills that many communications operators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed empathy, leadership skills and typing skills.
+We discovered that a lot of resumes listed leadership skills, organizational skills and problem-solving skills.

 You may find that experience in other jobs will help you become a communications operator.
 In fact, many communications operator jobs require experience in a role such as customer service representative.
 Meanwhile, many communications operators also have previous career experience in roles such as cashier or sales associate.